Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Technical Validation

 \section{Technical Validation}

 \paragraph*{Data Quality Assessment}

 During data organization and annotation, RGB video serves as the primary visual modality.
 For each inspection point, representative frames are selected from the captured video based on a predefined keyframe extraction strategy.
+These frames are then manually annotated with fine-grained labels. {These selected frames preserve challenging real-world factors commonly encountered in industrial inspection scenarios, such as reflections, illumination and shadow interference, and sensor noise (e.g., camera blur).
+It is also indicated that these artifact-related factors account for a noticeable proportion of model misrecognitions across different models.} {All visual annotations are conducted using the Label Studio platform, an open-source annotation tool\cite{labelstudio}.}

-These frames are then manually annotated with fine-grained labels.
-All visual annotations are completed using the Label Studio platform\footnote{https://labelstud.io}.
-To ensure the quality of pixel-level annotations, a two-round independent verification process is applied to all annotated images.
-In each round, five percent of the annotated samples are randomly selected for quality inspection.
-If any object in a sampled image is found to be mislabeled, incorrectly annotated, or missing, the image is marked as erroneous.
-Only when the annotation accuracy exceeds 95 percent in both inspection rounds can the corresponding results pass quality control and be included in the final dataset.
+{To ensure the reliability of the pixel-level annotations, all annotated images are subjected to a two-round independent verification procedure.
+In each round, 5\% of the annotated instances are randomly selected for quality inspection.
+If any object in a sampled image is found to be mislabeled, inaccurately annotated, or missing, the image is recorded as erroneous.
+Only annotations achieving an accuracy higher than 95\% in both verification rounds are retained after quality control and incorporated into the final dataset.}

 In addition to pixel-level annotation, semantic annotations also undergo a structured quality assessment process.
 Ten percent of the semantic annotation results are randomly selected and reviewed through the same two-round independent verification mechanism.
 The accuracy of semantic annotations is evaluated based on the following criteria: